-NCSC Concluding Observations and Comments
+Concluding Observations and Comments

 Stakeholder survey responses essentially parallel comments and opinions reported in stakeholder focus groups.
 As with the focus groups, survey respondents were primarily in favor of maintaining court services at the current centralized court campus.
+Of the 96 responses received to Q9 and Q10:

-- 83.3% of the stakeholders were not supportive of Option 5 - 63.5% of the stakeholders were extremely supportive of Option 1
+- 80 stakeholder respondents were not supportive of Option 5; while - 61 stakeholder respondents were extremely supportive of Option 1.

 It is worth noting that a large majority of respondents, 73.7% (Q 11), agree that the use of electronic court records will increase the efficiency of court operations.
 This level of response coincides with the nationwide movement in courts adopting electronic records.
-It indicates that through the acceptance and use of e-filing and e-storage, courts and attorneys can file and retrieve court file information from any court location supported by an electronic case management system capable of sharing electronic imaged documents.
+It indicates that through the acceptance and use of e-filing and e-storage, courts and attorneys can file and retrieve court file information from any court location supported by an electronic case management system capable of sharing electronically imaged documents.

 Closely aligned with the use of electronic records is the effective use of a court's website.
 Both the court and the involved case party benefit by a court conducting its business via its website and thereby assisting a court party to not need to make a physical court appearance.
-A review of the website of the Circuit and District Courts could lead to expanded use of the website resolutions to pending cases.
+A review of the website of the Circuit and District Courts could lead to expanded use of website resolutions to pending cases.
 Depending on the issues of a case, many courts are moving toward website resolutions reducing actual appearances and saving time for the court and the public.

 Survey respondents feel that travel time between the two court locations will be a major impact (Q8).
-Stakeholder focus groups also raised attorney travel time between two court locations is a real concern.
-The impact of travel time between the two courthouses on court operations could be reduced by staggering and standardizing court calendars with prearranged court schedules on when attorneys are to appear in each court on a given date.
+Stakeholder focus groups also raised attorney travel time between two court locations as a real concern.
+The impact of travel time between two courthouses could be reduced by staggering and standardizing court calendars with prearranged court schedules on when attorneys are to appear in each court on a given date.
 For example, by establishing standardized scheduled criminal and civil calendars in specific courts in advance of hearing dates, attorneys can more easily schedule appearances in different located courts.
 This is a common practice of case management which the Circuit and District already use and could expand should Option 5 be adopted for implementation.

 As reported in Q4 and Q6 public transportation and parking were often mentioned as concerns by stakeholder respondents.
 Obviously, Option 5 may best address parking concerns but the acquisition of parking facilities through cooperative agreement with the City of Charlottesville could address parking problems near Court Square.
 Parking concerns were not limited to public parking in that law enforcement officials reported multiple concerns regarding the need for adequate parking for officers appearing as witnesses and providing overall court security.
+The need for convenient close-in parking for jurors was also cited.
 Public transportation concerns were primarily mentioned in relation to Option 5.
 In discussing these concerns in follow-up meetings with county officials, NCSC consultants were informed that the county has plans to address public transportation needs if Option 5 is selected as the new court location.

-In Q12, stakeholder respondents to the survey did not think that their clients would be concerned with the loss of historical symbolism should the courts move out to the proposed Rio Road location.
+In Q12, stakeholder respondents did not think that their clients would be concerned with the loss of historical symbolism should the courts move out to the proposed Rio Road location.
 In contrast, some focus group stakeholders felt more strongly about preserving the historic symbolism of the current site.
-The issue of the historical significance of the current facilities and grounds will be a matter that the county will likely continue to have to consider when it comes to leaving and/or preserving.
+The issue of the historical significance of the current facilities and grounds will be a matter that the county will likely continue to have to consider when it comes to leaving and/or preserving courts at the Court Square site.